seancorfield/next-jdbc/doc/prepared-statements.md

   (.executeBatch ps)) ; returns int[]
 ```

-A helper function is provided in `next.jdbc.prepare` to automate the execution of batched parameters:
+Both of those are somewhat ugly and contain a fair bit of boilerplate and Java interop, so a helper function is provided in `next.jdbc.prepare` to automate the execution of batched parameters:

 ```clojure
 (with-open [con (jdbc/get-connection ds)